nnellans/bash-guide/README.md

 3. Shell functions
 4. Aliases

-How to get information & help on commands:
+I created the graphic below to highlight how you can get information & help on the 4 types of commands:

 ![](images/bash-commands.png)